What to look for when buying antivirus software

 Awards and accolades aside, Norton Security products are made for you, your family, and the people you care about.
 With over a quarter-century of experience safeguarding customers’ physical devices or the personal information on them, Norton software is committed to enabling people to explore the online realm confidently.

 The Norton team educates and alerts their customers about digital dangers that have the potential to harm them.
 Their responsibilities are taken very seriously and have high professional standards.
-The fight against cybercrime is real, and Norton by Symantec believes its customers and partners should never feel victimized.
+The fight against cybercrime is real, and Norton believes its customers and partners should never feel victimized.

 Unfortunately, not all security companies follow the same belief.
 With security startups and even antivirus freeware providers, consumers have to do their own research and decide if they are trustworthy.